N3VEM/RadioRocketV2/RocketLoRaTelemetry/libraries/readme.md

-In addition to the files above, you'll also want to go out and get the libraries below:
+In addition to the libraries in this folder, you'll also want to go out and get the libraries below:

 [ArduinoJson](https://arduinojson.org/)